Monica Huldt Flaunts Derrière In Tie-Dye Bikini: ‘Sunday Bumday’

-Monica Huldt put her fabulous curves on display in her lastest Instagram share.
+Monica Huldt put her fabulous curves on display in her latest Instagram share.
 The model took to the photo-sharing app to give her fans a nice look at her backside while wearing a tie-dye bikini that left little to the imagination.

 Monica’s update was a single photo that captured her standing outside in what appeared to be a backyard.
 The geotag indicated that she was in Santa Monica, California.
 She stood in the shade of a tree while bushes and tall grass lined one edge of the yard.
 The sky was blue, and it looked like a gorgeous day to enjoy being outside.